barefootwriter/KPU/IDEA/promo/testimonials.md

 that traditional education and its content is formatted, constrained and determined through the physical arrangement of a classroom.
 Further, my eyes are now incredibly open to how children interact with their traumas.
-I will carry these lessons forward."
+I will carry these lessons forward.”

 Letters of Support
 ------------------